GePBench: Evaluating Fundamental Geometric Perception for Multimodal Large Language Models

 \subsection{Multimodal Large Language Models}

 In recent years, MLLMs have gained considerable attention for their ability to perform cross-modal understanding across a wide range of real-world tasks \citep{llava, minigpt-4, minicpm-v, internvl, deepseekvl, cambrian}.
 These models typically consist of three main components: a visual encoder responsible for encoding the input image, a language model that enables textual understanding and reasoning, and a mapping module that translates visual features into textual representations.
-While they have shown remarkable success in real-life scenarios, their performance on foundational tasks, such as spatial perception and understanding geometric shapes, remains underexplored.
+While they have shown remarkable success in various downstream applications, their performance on perceiving and recognizing geometric shapes and spatial relationships remains underexplored.
 This work aims to investigate whether MLLMs can perform well in geometric perception tasks.